Congratulations on being admitted to the University of Illinois!

 Some of your class sizes will be large, but large lectures are usually broken down into a smaller discussion or lab section that meets at least once a week.
 These sections will be similar in size to your high school classroom and give you an opportunity to work through the material taught in the lecture and ask questions in a smaller learning environment.
 Additionally, all of your professors will offer weekly office hours when you can talk with them and ask questions.
 Some of our academic departments also offer tutoring services so that you can get some extra academic support outside of the classroom.

-Can I Visit the College of LAS Before Making My College Decision?
+Can I visit the College of LAS before making my decision?

 Yes!
 We encourage admitted students to register for a Campus Visit Program.
 If you attend one of the Admitted Student Days, you will have the opportunity to learn about the University of Illinois and talk with LAS faculty, advisors, and students.
 We’ll make sure all of your questions get answered!
 If you are unable to attend an Admitted Student Day, you can also sign up for a Daily Admitted Student Visit.
 Your academic department may be available to meet with you depending on the date you select, and the Campus Visits Office can assist you with setting up a department meeting if that is available.
 If you can’t make it to campus this spring, don’t hesitate to contact the LAS Recruitment and Admissions team with your questions at (217) 333-1703 or via email.

-Once you accept your offer of admission, make sure to sign up for Summer Registration through your Admitted Student Checklist.
-At summer registration you’ll have the opportunity to meet with an academic advisor to ask questions, select courses, and register for your first semester at Illinois.
+Once you accept your offer of admission, make sure to sign up for new student registration through your Admitted Student Checklist.
+At registration you’ll have the opportunity to meet with an academic advisor to ask questions, select courses, and register for your first semester at Illinois.
 There will be a variety of informational meetings, campus tours, and walk-in hours at campus offices throughout the day.

 Accept your offer